Don King: Personal life

 Don King's wife, Henrietta, died on December 2, 2010, at the age of 87.
 They had one biological daughter, Debbie, a son, Eric and adopted son Carl, five grandchildren and three great-grandchildren.

-King is politically active and supported Barack Obama in the 2008 and 2012 presidential elections.
+King is also politically active; he supported Barack Obama in the 2008 and 2012 presidential elections.
 During the previous election, he had made media appearances promoting George W. Bush, which had included attendance at the 2004 Republican National Convention in New York City.
-He also has been a longtime supporter of Donald Trump.
+He has also been a longtime supporter of Donald Trump.

 On June 10, 1987, King was made a 'Mason-at-Sight' by "Grand Master" Odes J. Kyle Jr. of the Most Worshipful Prince Hall Grand Lodge of Ohio, thereby making him a Prince Hall Freemason.
 In the following year, he was awarded an honorary Doctorate of Humane letters degree from Central State University in Wilberforce, Ohio, by University President Dr. Arthur E. Thomas.